ZhijieZheng-UM/ZhijieZheng-UM.github.io/index.md

 -----
 ### PROFESSIONAL SUMMARY
 Detail-oriented software developer with hands-on experience in software testing.
-Skilled at designing test cases, identifying defects, and collaborating with teams to help ensure product quality and usability.
+Skilled at designing test cases, identifying defects, and collaborating with teams to ensure software quality and usability.

 -----
 ### EDUCATION